 The Miller / Packan Film Fund supports documentaries that Educate, Inspire and Enrich.
 The Fund is financed through the Rogovy Foundation.
 We believe in the transformational power that comes from enlightening narratives and inspiring characters.

-Each grant will be one-time only and offered in amounts of between $5,000 to $25,000.
-Due to the large number of submissions, our selection process will be highly competitive.
+The Fund began granting in 2016.
+Each year, grants totaling $200,000 are awarded to between eight and twelve filmmakers.
+The fund operates an open call submission process, and awards are announced bi-annually.
+Each grant is one-time only and offered in amounts up to $25,000.
+Due to the large number of submissions, our selection process is highly competitive.

-Submissions are accepted on a rolling basis with the first Award Winners announced in June 2016.
-The 2016 Spring Open Call has now closed.
-To be considered for the December Awards, please submit your application by 23:59 EST on November 15th, 2016.
-If you miss this deadline, your application will be considered for the next round of awards, to be announced in June 2017.
+Submissions are accepted on an open call basis with Award Winners announced in January and June.
+The 2023 Winter Open Call has now closed.
+To be considered for the 2024 Summer Awards, please submit your application by 23:59 EST on May 15th, 2024.

 Our planet is wonderfully diverse.
 We support film as an instrument for change, delivering greater knowledge, compassion and awareness.
 Listening and understanding bring us together.

 Subject Categories / Areas of Interest: At the highest level, the Fund’s subject categories are Education, the Environment and Civics.
 Please review our Ideals and Values for a sense of what types of topics we might support.
 Grants will be awarded to filmmakers who most closely match our defined areas of interest.

 We back a variety of styles that drive a film’s narrative.
 This might include character-driven storytelling, a fact-based exposé or an informational point-of-view upon a controversial subject.

 We look for quality filmmaking comprised of inspiring characters, a fascinating story, a strong visual style, tight editing and generally high production values.

 We seek projects that open our eyes through a strong premise, critical thinking, detailed analysis and competing views.